vineetsahu87/share-cost/README.md

   - [Tomcat 9](https://tomcat.apache.org/download-90.cgi)
   - [MongoDB](https://www.mongodb.com/download-center/community)

+  #### DB Configuration
   Once the MongoDB is installed make sure it is running on the following HOST:PORT localhost:27017.
+The application would create a new DB or collections in case none exists which would be the case the first time.

+  #### Building the project
   To build the project run the following command.
   ```sh
   mvn clean install
   ```
   This would build all the projects in the multi module project.

+  #### Deploying the WAR to Tomcat
   From `\share-cost\share-cost-rest\target` get the war file to be deployed in the Tomcat server.
-The tomcat server console can be used to deploy the war or the
+The tomcat server console can be used to deploy the war or the Eclipse servers plugin can help manage the deployment of war to the tomcat server (which I used during  development).
-## Architecture of the software

 ## APIs Exposed

 ## ToDo List
 - Unit Test - Could not complete unti tests due vastness of the problem and time crunch.The maven plugin to show the test reports has been incorporated.